killera/killera.github.com/_posts/testing/2013-08-02-performance_testing_the_forgotten_realm_in_continous_delivery.md

 Usually, people think that the performance testing is one-off.
 Do it when need, drop it after done.

 So they only spend much time to build continuous integration environment, working on the features to make it correct.
 They think it is more important to make software correct rather than to make it faster.
-What's worse, they think that the performance testing is a toil, and they even don't want to touch it.
+What's worse, they think that the performance testing is manotonous, one-arm monkey can do it.

 Working software is far more than correct software.
 The performance is an unavoidable topic.
 Without performance, the work is still incompleted.
 Sometimes, a bad performance declares the closing of the project.